 The first thing you’ll want to do is join the Windows Insider Program for Business to gain access to the latest Windows Insider Preview builds.
 You can register with either your Microsoft account or your work account in Azure Active Directory (Azure AD).
 Using your work account enables you to install and manage Insider Preview builds centrally within your domain.
 This is ideal for setting up labs and testing Inside Preview builds on multiple PCs across your organization.

-To add Insider Preview builds to your overall deployment plan, we recommend a two-stage approach.
+To add Insider Preview builds to your overall deployment plan, we recommend exploring the latest features using the Fast Ring and validating those features with a larger set of users and devices using the Slow Ring.

 Fast Ring builds are released earliest in the development process, making them ideal for exploring new features and capabilities on a small set of PCs.
 It is also the best time to use the Feedback Hub app to provide us with feedback on what works, what doesn’t work, and what could work better for your organization.
 This feedback goes directly to our engineering teams and helps us make adjustments and enhancements as quickly as possible.